WPTX

-WPTX (1690 AM) is an oldies formatted broadcast radio station.
+WPTX (1690 kHz) is an AM radio oldies formatted broadcast radio station.
 The station is licensed to Lexington Park, Maryland and serves Southern Maryland and the Northern Neck of Virginia in the United States.
 WPTX is owned and operated by Somar Communications, Inc.

 WPTX is Maryland's first and only AM expanded band radio station, having moved to the expanded band from 920 kHz on July 15, 1998.
 It operates with 10,000 watts daytime and reduces power to 1,000 at night to protect other stations on 1690 AM.
 Programming is also heard on 250-watt FM translator W264DR at 100.7 MHz in Lexington Park.